How to Split Rent and Utilities Fairly Among Roommates

 Roommates don’t fight about money because they’re bad people; roommates fight about money because systems are unclear.

-You reap all those advantages and avoid the headaches, misunderstandings, and uncomfortable conversations by means of a splitting rent and utilities app that has your record-keeping on track.
+You get all those advantages and avoid the headaches, misunderstandings, and uncomfortable conversations by means of a splitting rent and utilities app that has your record-keeping on track.

 Fair systems don’t just split money—they protect friendships, improve communication, and make shared living actually enjoyable.